 Specify the name and location of your virtual machine or leave the default settings, then click Continue.

 The Debian virtual machine will be created and Debian installation setup screen will appear.

 Click inside the virtual machine screen, then select "Graphical Install".

 Wait till installation is complete, then reboot your virtual machine.
 Log into Debian VM

 Update Debian environment to the latest version.
 Also make sure that essential packages are installed as well.

-IMPORTANT: Before installing Parallels Tools and/or updating Fedora VM we recommend to create a fresh snapshot for your Fedora Virtual Machine (VM).
+IMPORTANT: Before installing Parallels Tools and/or updating Debian VM we recommend to create a fresh snapshot for your Debian Virtual Machine (VM).

 Launch Debian Konsole (Terminal)

 Copy and execute the following commands one by one:

 apt-get clean apt-get update apt-get upgrade -y apt-get dist-upgrade -y apt-get install linux-headers-$(uname -r) make gcc dkms kpartx